 While there are now a multitude of diagnostics on the market and many countries have made relative gains in increasing testing capacity, there is still a pressing need for more highly effective, low-cost, rapid point-of-care diagnostics that can be produced and deployed at mass scale.
 Similar to a home pregnancy tests, these types of tests provide a quick result, without a lab, and can be taken at home or at a health facility.
 While there are a few types of these tests now available, volume availability still remains low, and these antigen tests are often more likely to produce false negatives than traditional lab-based polymerase chain reaction tests, so further research to validate and improve these tools must continue.
 The emergence of new variants of COVID-19 is also complicating testing, as some existing tests are proving less effective in picking up these strains, underscoring the need for continued diagnostic research and validation.

 In the therapeutic space, scientists have yet to discover a highly effective treatment option, underscoring the need for continued research.
 Only one treatment, remdesivir, has received full approval by the US Food and Drug Administration (FDA), but research suggests it may provide only a modest benefit to patients, and likewise evidence has been mixed for other antiviral treatments being studied.
 Research suggests repurposed steroids reduce deaths by about one-third among seriously ill patients by tamping down the immune system’s overreaction to the virus, but they are not recommended for individuals with mild disease.
-Two monoclonal antibody therapies, one from Eli Lilly and one from Regeneron, which have been approved by the FDA for emergency use, have shown promise in clinical trials in treating those in an early state of infection but have shown less promise in treating those with more severe illness.
-Monoclonal antibodies are a challenging category of therapeutics to scale up worldwide, as current options are expensive to manufacture and require intravenous infusion and a high volume of treatment.
+Two combination monoclonal antibody therapies, one from Eli Lilly and one from Regeneron, which have been authorized by the FDA for emergency use, have shown promise in clinical trials in treating those in an early state of infection but have shown less promise in treating those with more severe illness.
+Monoclonal antibodies have also proven vulnerable to resistance from variants and are a challenging category of therapeutics to scale up worldwide, as current options are expensive to manufacture and most require intravenous infusion and a high volume of treatment.
 But product developers are pursuing research to produce monoclonal antibody therapies that can be delivered via a shot, just under the skin or into the muscle, and can be produced more easily and affordably, in the hopes of making this option more accessible worldwide.